prabhsimranmann/Networking-Projects/README.md

 Welcome to my networking projects portfolio, a collection of hands-on simulations built using Cisco Packet Tracer.
 These projects demonstrate my ability to design, configure, and troubleshoot network environments, reflecting skills essential for roles in **network engineering**, **IT infrastructure**, and **cybersecurity**.

 ---
+# Important Note :
+  You need to have Cisco packet tracer installed on your computer and account with Cisco Academy to open these files .
+---

 ## 🚀 Overview